go-router/emacs-mouse-utils/README.md

 =================

 A small emacs elisp util allows you manipulate emacs buffers and windows using mouse.
-Here is a screencast for its usage.
+Here is a screencast for its usage: http://youtu.be/rKSmzNG2i1w .

 Copy mouse-utils directory to your local emacs packages.
 Add its path to "load-path" in .emacs as documented in dot_emacs.
 Add key bindings similar to the following: